hilmymdz/GeoJournal/README.md

 # Geo Journal

 Geo_Journal is a Flutter mobile app for capturing, annotating, and organizing location-based notes and journal entries.
 It focuses on simple geotagged entries, offline support, and easy export.
+This is a Design Project Only

 ### Key features